mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Your file got corrupted.
 There are several things that might cause this:

 #.
 Windows was shutdown improperly, like by holding the power button.
 This prevents your harddrive from finishing up the things it is doing and file away your files incorrectly.
 Please always try to shutdown your computer via the proper shutdown procedure, and if you are in a situation where this is not possible (like frequent blackouts), make daily backups!
 This may lead to the file being filled with zeroes, so it cannot be recovered from.

+    .. versionchanged:: 4.2.8

+        Krita version 4.2.8 introduced special safety measure for Windows that should help avoiding this situation.
+But in any case, unless something makes it impossible, always make sure to shutdown your system using the standard approach.
+On Windows that means going to Start menu and selecting "Shutdown".

 #.
 Badly programmed security software may attempt to rewrite kra files, or prevent Krita from writing to the folder you wish to save to.
 These cases can be checked by trying to save in that location, and then, without shutting down Krita, checking in the folder to see if the file saved.
 Files lost due this cannot be recovered.
 #.
 Cloud services like dropbox and onedrive have been known to prevent Krita from saving.
 We've implemented fixes for this, but much like the above point it is worth checking that this isn't the cause of the issue.
 Files lost due this cannot be recovered.
 #.
 Occasionally the zips that kra files comprise of will have the last few bytes missing.
 We're doing everything in our power to prevent this kind of corruption, but it might be a file system issue.
 This particular bug can be fixed by renaming the extension (in windows you will need to enable the file extensions, which this FAQ will not cover) to zip, and then using a zip repairing utility to fix the zip file.
 Then rename it back to kra.